Events

 Add the X-UNMTA-Event-Dest header to your message at injection time with the destination's 6-character ID:

-X-UNMTA-Event-Dest: abc123All lifecycle events for that message (Delivery, Bounce, TransientFailure, Expiration) are sent to the specified destination.
+X-UNMTA-Event-Dest: abc123All lifecycle events for that message (Delivery, Bounce, TransientFailure, Expiration) — as well as any Open and Click events generated by tracking — are sent to the specified destination.
 OOB bounces and ARF feedback reports are also routed back to the correct destination via the encoded return-path.

 If no header is present: events go to the destination marked as default.